taiebchaabini/holbertonschool_scripts/README.md

 - Virtual Box installation
 - Vagrant Installation
 - Init the vagrant machine with Ubuntu 14.04 (Trusty)  in the current directory

+## perlfix.sh includes:
+- The locale settings are set to en_US.UTF-8 to avoid Perl warning Setting locale failed.